 If you're looking for some delicious, super soft dinner rolls, these Sourdough Discard Rolls are perfect for you!
-They're a great way to use up some of your sourdough discard and make some tasty rolls that are great as a side dish with any meal, or even to make sliders or mini sandwiches.
+These rolls are made with sourdough discard, but you can also modify them to be made with active sourdough starter if you prefer.
+They're a great side dish with any meal, or for sliders or mini sandwiches!

 Jump to: